Essay guidelines

 - Essay checklist

-Reflective essays begin with a description of an event or occurrence, followed by an analysis of what the experience means and what can be derived from it.
-The writer of a reflective essay examines a past experience from the perspective of the present.
+Reflective essays start with a description of an event, followed by an analysis of what the experience means and what can be learnt from it.

 Choosing the topic of your reflective essay is an essential part.
 If you haven’t been given a topic and don’t know what to write about, look at the list above for ideas.